 Your bullion will typically be held on your behalf by a custodian (this article goes over the nuts and bolts of selecting an IRA custodian and funding the account).

-Within the IRA, you can sell some or all of your holdings, trade one metal for another, or even switch the account back to conventional financial assets with your bank or brokerage house – all without tax consequences until you actually take withdrawals.
+Within the IRA, you can sell some or all of your holdings, trade one metal for another, or even switch the account back to conventional financial assets with your bank or brokerage house – all without tax consequences until you take withdrawals.

 When it comes time to take distributions, you can do so by taking possession of your actual IRA coins, if you wish.

-It is still possible to contribute to an IRA for tax year 2021 before the filing deadline.
+It is still possible to contribute to an IRA for the tax year 2021 before the filing deadline.
 The maximum individual contribution to a traditional or Roth IRA is $6,000 ($7,000 if over age 50).
 For tax year 2022, the contribution limits are the same.

 The Tax Code is complex and ever-changing.
 Therefore, investors should seek out the advice of a tax professional before acting on any information contained in this article.

 It is especially important that taxpayers not take any chances with the accuracy of their returns given that the Internal Revenue Service is beefing up its enforcement machinery.
-The agency plans to hire 5,000 new employees this year and additional 5,000 next year.
+The agency plans to hire 5,000 new employees this year and an additional 5,000 next year.

 The Biden administration and Congress aim to raise revenues to try to close enormous budget deficits by any means necessary.